HoTT/Coq-HoTT/INSTALL.md

 5. If you use ProofGeneral (PG), do not forget to change the name of the Coq program called by PG.
-For instance you can edit the name of the executable called by PG by typing `M-x customize-variable`, then `proof-prog-name` which displays a customization utility.
+For instance you can edit the name of the executable called by PG by typing `M-x customize-variable`, then `coq-prog-name` which displays a customization utility.
 Another option is to type `M-x customize-variable`, then `proof-prog-name-ask`, to click on the `Toogle` button in front of `Proof Prog Name Ask` and to save this for future sessions.